MarkPark107/MarkPark107.github.io/_posts/2018-06-25-english work and jobs.md

 > ## Work and jobs

-"What do you do?", this sentence is used to find someone's job. once you ask, a person who is asked can talk like below :
+"What do you do?", this sentence is used to find someone's job.
+Once you ask, a person who is asked can talk like below :

 > I **work for** Attics Lab which develop blockchain technology, consult companies in this field, analysis ICOs, and do marketing.
 I **work on** software development. **I love my job**.
 One of my **responsibilities** is to make sure every software keeps perfect.
 I'm also **in charge of** finishes all projects on time.
 I **deal with** a number of people are heads of other departments.